riccardodesanti/flow-density-control/README.md

 ## Usage

-To use FDC on your own models, follow the installation instructions above and check the ``notebooks/tutorial_fdc.ipynb`` notebook for a typical first example.
+To use FDC on your own models, follow the installation instructions above and check the ``notebooks/tutorial_fdc.ipynb`` notebook for a typical first example using the Manifold Exploration functional.

 For more fine-grained control (especially if your model generates something other than a PyTorch Tensor):